 Nottingham City Council is a partner in the local Modern Slavery Partnership that delivers annual awareness sessions and information and updates to front line staff and third sector organisations.
-A Modern Slavery training plan has been implemented to ensure that all colleagues and partners have access to general awareness training which will encourage a professional curiosity when it comes to identifying slavery and includes the following:
+All colleagues and partners have access to general awareness training to encourage a professional curiosity when it comes to identifying slavery and includes the following:

-- The basic principles of the Modern Slavery Act 2015 - How colleagues and partners can identify slavery including warning signs and indicators - What colleagues and partners can do to raise awareness about potential slavery - What external help is available and details of the National Referral Mechanism (NRM) - What is the referral path and what local support is available.
+- The basic principles of the Modern Slavery Act 2015 - How colleagues and partners can identify slavery including warning signs and indicators - What colleagues and partners can do to raise awareness about potential slavery - What external help is available and details of the National Referral Mechanism (NRM) - What is the referral path and what local support is available?

-The Modern Slavery training plan includes appropriate training for colleagues in specific roles/teams whose roles are likely to bring them into contact with victims and perpetrators.
+Training delivery is appropriate for colleagues in specific roles/teams whose roles are likely to bring them into contact with victims and perpetrators.